How to Make Chicken Gravy for an Ultra-Flavorful Addition to Your Family Dinner

-Step 1: Pour drippings into a measuring cup After moving your roasted chicken to a cutting board, pour the pan drippings into a large glass measuring cup.
+Start by roasting your chicken.
+Remove it from the pan and place it on a cutting board to carve, then pour the pan drippings into a large glass measuring cup.
 Scrape the browned bits from the pan into the cup—those chicken drippings are where the rich flavor comes from.